juanuys/juanuys.github.io/_posts/2019-05-10-drawing-on-the-right-side-of-the-brain.md

+---
+title: "Drawing on the Right Side of the Brain"
+description: "A few notes."
+layout: post
+tags: doodling notes drawing
+category: blog
+---

-Drawing on the Right Side of the Brain
+Some starter notes on [Drawing on the Right Side of the Brain](https://www.goodreads.com/book/show/627206.The_New_Drawing_on_the_Right_Side_of_the_Brain).

 The book will gradually cover the five perceptual skills of drawing: the perception of